cloudentity/oauth2c/README.md

 #### Implicit

 This grant type is similar to the authorization code grant, but the access token is returned directly to the client without an intermediate authorization code.
 This grant type is typically used in single-page or mobile applications.

+> **Note**: The implicit flow is not recommended for use in modern OAuth2 applications.
+It does not provide a secure method for obtaining new access tokens.
+Instead, it is recommended to use the authorization code flow with PKCE (Proof Key for Code Exchange) for added security.

 ``` sh
 oauth2c https://oauth2c.us.authz.cloudentity.io/oauth2c/demo \